 - If SPY gaps down lower than -0.15% but higher than -0.6%, go long at the opening print/cross.
-The reason I use -0.6% as maximum is that SPY shows a lot less mean reversion if opening lower.
+The reason I use -0.6% as the maximum is that SPY shows a lot less mean reversion if opening lower.
 To me that makes sense.
-Usually there is not that much “news” if SPY opens for example -0.4% down compared to for example 1%.
+Usually, there is not that much “news” if SPY opens for example -0.4% down compared to for example 1%.
 However, if SPY opens more than 1% down it’s a good short, vice versa for long if it opens above 1%.

 - Target is 0.75 of the gap.
-If it opens down -0.5%, target is 0.375% higher than the fill price.
-If target is not reached exit is at the close.
+If it opens down -0.5%, the target is 0.375% higher than the fill price.
+If the target is not reached exit is at the close.
 No other stops.

 Here is the distribution: